LasterAlex/teloxide_tests/README.md

 ## Pitfalls

-Race conditions.
+1. Race conditions.
 They are, to my knoledge, the most difficult.

-And also when you use a method that is still not supported by this crate.
+2. And also when you use a method that is still not supported by this crate.
 Please reffer to the docs to see, what endpoints are implemented in the latest release (or look at [server/routes](https://github.com/LasterAlex/teloxide_tests/tree/master/teloxide_tests/src/server/routes) files to look at the current endpoints)

+3. Maybe also the fact that the fake server actually checks the messages and files that are present, and it starts with a clean state.
+You can't just send a file by file_id or forward a message by an arbitrary message_id that was sent long ago, the bot wouldn't know what to do with it, so you need to separately add it by dispatching the bot with that update, so that it gets added as the user message to memory (you can change file_id and message_id in the mocked structs to anything you need).

 ### Some errors associated with these race conditions: